nlinton/covid19_eoo/README.md

 This repository contains supplementary materials for the article "Localized end-of-outbreak determination for coronavirus disease 2019 (COVID-19): examples from clusters in Japan"

-This study has been accepted for publication by the International Journal of Infectious Diseases (IJID).
+This research has been accepted for publication by the International Journal of Infectious Diseases (IJID).

 ---